beeware/briefcase/docs/reference/platforms/windows/app.rst

 3. Select "Turn Windows features On or Off"
 4. Ensure that ".NET framework 3.5 (includes .NET 2.0 and 3.0)" is selected.

+Instead of building an MSI installer, you can also pack the folders for distribution to a zip file using the ``briefcase package -p zip`` command.

 Icon format
 ===========